antony-frolov/ensembles/README.md

 2. Total training time for each number of estimators.

 Also there you can find best train and validation RMSE values and total training time.

+## Data samples

+You can find some data samples for training and making predictions in the `data` folder.